akshat-137/DFT-based-channel-estimation-in-OFDM/README.md

-📡 #DFT-Based Channel Estimation in OFDM
+# DFT-Based Channel Estimation in OFDM
 MATLAB Simulation of LS vs DFT-Enhanced Channel Estimation This project implements and compares Least Squares (LS) and DFT-based channel estimation techniques for an OFDM system operating over a Rayleigh frequency-selective fading channel.
 The DFT-based estimator significantly improves estimation accuracy by exploiting the finite delay spread of real-world multipath channels.

-#🚀 Project Overview
+## Project Overview

 This MATLAB simulation demonstrates: